michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0087.md

 ### Definition
 - n: wetness in the atmosphere
 ### Family
+- humidity: humidities+
-humidity: humidities+;humid: humidity, humidly, humidness
+- humid: humidity, humidly, humidness
 ### Examples
 - Dry, itchy skin is a common companion when the humidity drops, especially as we get older.
 - But Sense explained that opening my windows wasn’t helping because it raised the room’s humidity and worsened its air quality.